Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 Thermoplastic Striping

 Thermoplastic striping consists of pigments and glass beads to be highly visible at night.
-Heated up,, it melts and then forms very thick lines and symbols.
-Its use means there’s no need to shut down traffic.
+Heated up, it melts and then forms very thick lines and symbols.
+Its use means there’s no need to shut down your driveway just to paint it.

 All you could ever want to know is in this government document on pavement marking.